 The tax analysis process is outlined below:

 - Department submits request for analysis via Request For Tax Analysis - Non-Resident Aliens.
+Department should forward payment request and supporting documentation to Payroll as soon as possible after initial request for analysis has been submitted.

 - Student will be contacted by Payroll via the FNIS system with user name and password to enter required information for processing.